 This is a great place to explore by yourself, as you can join the free guided tours, or just wander the grounds at your own pace, taking your time to watch the Pōhutu geyser or see the kiwi birds.
 You get all the benefits of a shared cultural experience with the freedom to explore on your own terms.

 Solo travel is the perfect excuse to treat yourself.
 Rotorua’s geothermal waters are world-famous for their healing properties, and soaking in a hot pool under the open sky is even more peaceful when it’s just you.
-Polynesian Spa is a classic choice, but locals also love Kuirau Park for its free footbaths or the tranquil Secret Spot hot tubs hidden in the forest.
+Kuirau Park has free footbaths if you're on a tight budget, or Secret Spot and Polynesian Spa are great for a bit more luxury and indulgence.

-A guide’s local tip: Don't be shy about joining group tours!
-They are the absolute best part of travelling solo.
+My tip: Don't be shy about joining group tours!
 You get a safe, organised adventure and an instant group of new people to share it with.
-Everyone is in the same boat (sometimes literally, in our case!).
+Everyone’s in the same boat (literally, in our case), so people bond quickly - and there’s a good chance you’ll end up grabbing dinner together afterwards anyway.

 Where to eat and drink